 TMJ disorder can have debilitating effects that can dramatically impact your quality of life.
 Fortunately, the condition is treatable.
 Dr. William Davey Crockett can typically provide relief with a simple oral appliance.
 Occasionally, you may require further treatment, such as restorative dentistry or lifestyle changes.
-After providing your mouth guard, Dr. Crockett will monitor your progress.
+After providing your mouth guard, Dr. Bousaba will monitor your progress.
 We can determine the right TMJ treatment for you at our Richmond, VA, office.

 TMJ disorder often involves an inflammation of the jaw joints.